HaohanWang/HFC/README.md

 &middot;
 [Zeyi Huang](https://github.com/Justinhzy)

-We also have partial implementation in pytorch, feel free to request.
+We also have implementation in PyTorch, feel free to request.